-Waikiwi soils occupy about 29,000 ha on high terraces of the southern Southland Plain between the Mataura and Aparima rivers.
+Waimatuku soils occupy about 7,600 ha on high terraces of the southern Southland Plain between the Longwoods and the Oreti River and in the Merrivale district of western Southland.
 They are formed in deep wind-deposited loess derived from greywacke and schist rocks.
-Waikiwi soils are well drained, have a deep rooting depth, high water-holding capacity and silt loam textures.
+Waimatuku soils are moderately well to well drained with a moderately deep rooting depth, moderately high water-holding capacity, and have silt loam textures.
 They are high producing soils currently used for intensive sheep, dairy and deer production, with limited cropping.
 They have a cool temperate climate and receive regular rain over the year and seldom dry out.